 Women are a marginalized sector in Bangladesh.
-Whenever the question of reduction of Poverty comes, the image of a rural woman emerges in our mind, who is working almost eighteen hours a day without any remuneration.
-From morning till at night, she is cooking, washing, feeding the children and all household members, collecting fuels from outside, looking after household cattle, poultry and what not.
+The question of Poverty reduction reminds us about the sufferings of a rural woman working almost eighteen hours a day without any remuneration.
+From morning till night, she is cooking, washing, feeding the children and all household members, collecting fuels from outside, and looking after household cattle, poultry and what not.
 In a patriarchal society like ours, it is accepted as the normal duty of a housewife.
 But still her labour is not recognized, as she is not earning any wages.
-Even the income from her productions like eggs, vegetables sold in the market, goes to the hand of male head of the house because selling is done by him.
-Moreover, it is supposed that the husband and in-laws have every right to beat her up on any flimsy ground.
+Even the income from her productions like eggs, vegetables sold in the market goes to the hand of male head of the house because the product is sold by him.
+Moreover, it is supposed that the husband and in-laws have every right to beat her on any flimsy ground.

 Bangladesh is said to be the best gender equal country in Southeast Asia.
-Its Prime Minister, Speaker, Leader of the opposition and some Ministers are all women.
-But that does not mean all women are empowered.
+The Prime Minister, Speaker, Leader of the opposition and a few other Ministers are all women.
+But that does not mean that all women are empowered.
 Gender equality does not mean anything in a patriarchal mindset of a society like ours.
 For example, let us take a normal case, suppose husband and wife are both working in offices.
 Both are earning members.
 But what we see is, after coming from office the wife rushes to the kitchen, prepare some snacks and tea for her husband and children, while husband sits on a sofa waiting for the tea to come.
 If it happens any day that the wife is late due to official work, she is sure to find on her return, children are crying and a gloomy face of the husband.
 So the outlook of people needs to be changed.